With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Allhealth Network Castle Rock Office is a mental health treatment center in Castle Rock, CO, located at 831 South Perry Street, 80104 zip code area.
 Allhealth Network Castle Rock Office provides telemedicine/telehealth and outpatient treatment.
-Allhealth Network Castle Rock Office offers cognitive behavioral therapy, trauma therapy and individual psychotherapy to young adults, children / adolescents and adults.
-Allhealth Network Castle Rock Office also supports people with serious mental illness, people with PTSD and people requiring dual diagnosis treatment.
-Additional services at Allhealth Network Castle Rock Office consist of diet and exercise counseling, psychosocial rehabilitation services and assertive community treatment.
+Allhealth Network Castle Rock Office offers trauma therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
+Allhealth Network Castle Rock Office also supports seniors or older adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services at Allhealth Network Castle Rock Office consist of diet and exercise counseling, supported employment and assertive community treatment.

 Learn MoreAllhealth Network Parker Office is a mental health clinic in Parker, Colorado, located at 10350 Dransfeldt Road, 80134.
 Allhealth Network Parker Office offers telemedicine/telehealth and outpatient treatment.
-Allhealth Network Parker Office provides group therapy, behavior modification and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
-Allhealth Network Parker Office also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with PTSD.
-Some other services provided by Allhealth Network Parker Office include psychosocial rehabilitation services, case management and diet and exercise counseling.
+Allhealth Network Parker Office provides psychotropic medication, couples/family therapy and group therapy to seniors 65 or older, adults and children / adolescents.
+Allhealth Network Parker Office also supports people with PTSD, children/adolescents with serious emotional disturbance and seniors or older adults.
+Some other services provided by Allhealth Network Parker Office include diet and exercise counseling, vocational rehabilitation services and assertive community treatment.

 Learn MoreDenver Springs is a mental health facility in Englewood, CO, located at 8835 American Way, in the 80112 zip code.
-Denver Springs provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Denver Springs provides cognitive behavioral therapy, couples/family therapy and group therapy to adults, children / adolescents and young adults.
-Denver Springs also supports military families, people with trauma and people requiring dual diagnosis treatment.
-Some other services available at Denver Springs include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Denver Springs provides telemedicine/telehealth, partial hospitalization/day treatment and hospital inpatient treatment.
+Denver Springs provides couples/family therapy, individual psychotherapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Denver Springs also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
+Some other services available at Denver Springs include family psychoeducation, court-ordered outpatient treatment and diet and exercise counseling.

 Learn MoreHighlands Behavioral Health System is one of mental health facilities in Littleton, Colorado, located at 8565 South Poplar Way, 80130 zip code.
-Highlands Behavioral Health System provides telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
-Highlands Behavioral Health System provides integrated dual diagnosis disorder treatment, activity therapy and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
+Highlands Behavioral Health System provides hospital inpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Highlands Behavioral Health System provides psychotropic medication, group therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Additional services provided at Highlands Behavioral Health System include psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCentennial Mental Health Center Inc is a mental health clinic in Elizabeth, CO, located at 650 East Walnut Street, 80107 zip code area.
-Centennial Mental Health Center Inc provides telemedicine/telehealth and outpatient treatment.
-Centennial Mental Health Center Inc offers couples/family therapy, psychotropic medication and trauma therapy to seniors 65 or older, adults and children / adolescents.
-Centennial Mental Health Center Inc also supports people with PTSD, transitional age young adults and people with serious mental illness.
-Additional services offered at Centennial Mental Health Center Inc include case management, housing services and family psychoeducation.
+Centennial Mental Health Center Inc provides outpatient treatment and telemedicine/telehealth.
+Centennial Mental Health Center Inc offers group therapy, dialectical behavior therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Centennial Mental Health Center Inc also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services offered at Centennial Mental Health Center Inc include family psychoeducation, intensive case management and housing services.

 Learn MoreColorado Psychiatry Center is a mental health treatment clinic in Englewood, Colorado, located at 88 Inverness Circle East, Suite J-106, in the 80112 zip code.
 Colorado Psychiatry Center provides outpatient treatment.
-Colorado Psychiatry Center provides psychotropic medication to adults, children / adolescents and young adults.
+Colorado Psychiatry Center provides psychotropic medication to adults, young adults and children / adolescents.

 Learn MoreAllhealth Network is a mental health facility in Englewood, CO, located at 155 Inverness Drive West, Suite 100, 80112 zip code area.
 Allhealth Network provides telemedicine/telehealth and outpatient treatment.
-Allhealth Network provides individual psychotherapy, trauma therapy and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
-Allhealth Network also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services offered by Allhealth Network consist of court-ordered outpatient treatment, vocational rehabilitation services and suicide prevention services.
+Allhealth Network provides dialectical behavior therapy, group therapy and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
+Allhealth Network also supports seniors or older adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services offered by Allhealth Network consist of vocational rehabilitation services, court-ordered outpatient treatment and suicide prevention services.

 Learn MoreSteven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus is a mental health clinic in Englewood, CO, located at 7800 East Orchard Road, Suite 150, in the 80111 zip code.
-Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus provides telemedicine/telehealth and outpatient treatment.
-Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus offers individual psychotherapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
-Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus also supports seniors or older adults, people requiring dual diagnosis treatment and military families.
-More services at Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus include suicide prevention services, case management and family psychoeducation.
+Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus provides outpatient treatment and telemedicine/telehealth.
+Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus offers psychotropic medication, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
+Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus also supports people requiring dual diagnosis treatment, veterans and people with PTSD.
+More services at Steven A Cohen Military Family Clinic University Of Co Anschutz Medical Campus include case management, suicide prevention services and family psychoeducation.

 Learn MoreAllhealth Network Child And Family Services is a mental health center in Littleton, Colorado, located at 61 West Davies Avenue, 80120 zip code.
-Allhealth Network Child And Family Services provides telemedicine/telehealth and outpatient treatment.
-Allhealth Network Child And Family Services offers psychotropic medication, couples/family therapy and trauma therapy to young adults and children / adolescents.
-Allhealth Network Child And Family Services also supports people with PTSD, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-More services available at Allhealth Network Child And Family Services include case management, diet and exercise counseling and court-ordered outpatient treatment.
+Allhealth Network Child And Family Services provides outpatient treatment and telemedicine/telehealth.
+Allhealth Network Child And Family Services offers cognitive behavioral therapy, individual psychotherapy and group therapy to young adults and children / adolescents.
+Allhealth Network Child And Family Services also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+More services available at Allhealth Network Child And Family Services include suicide prevention services, case management and diet and exercise counseling.

 Learn MoreAllhealth Network Sycamore Center is a mental health treatment center in Littleton, CO, located at 5500 South Sycamore Street, 80120 zip code area.
 Allhealth Network Sycamore Center provides outpatient treatment.
-Allhealth Network Sycamore Center offers cognitive behavioral therapy, behavior modification and couples/family therapy to adults, seniors 65 or older and young adults.
-Allhealth Network Sycamore Center also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Allhealth Network Sycamore Center consist of suicide prevention services, psychosocial rehabilitation services and assertive community treatment.
+Allhealth Network Sycamore Center offers individual psychotherapy, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Allhealth Network Sycamore Center also supports LGBT, clients referred from the court/judicial system and people with PTSD.
+Additional services at Allhealth Network Sycamore Center consist of vocational rehabilitation services, psychosocial rehabilitation services and court-ordered outpatient treatment.

 Learn MoreAurora Mental Health Center Adult And Early Childhood Outpatient is a mental health clinic in Aurora, CO, located at 11059 East Bethany Drive, Suite 200, 80014 zip code area.
-Aurora Mental Health Center Adult And Early Childhood Outpatient provides outpatient treatment and telemedicine/telehealth.
-Aurora Mental Health Center Adult And Early Childhood Outpatient offers group therapy, psychotropic medication and cognitive behavioral therapy to young adults, children / adolescents and adults.
-Aurora Mental Health Center Adult And Early Childhood Outpatient also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services offered at Aurora Mental Health Center Adult And Early Childhood Outpatient include family psychoeducation, diet and exercise counseling and suicide prevention services.
+Aurora Mental Health Center Adult And Early Childhood Outpatient provides telemedicine/telehealth and outpatient treatment.
+Aurora Mental Health Center Adult And Early Childhood Outpatient offers group therapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
+Aurora Mental Health Center Adult And Early Childhood Outpatient also supports people with trauma, seniors or older adults and people with PTSD.
+Additional services offered at Aurora Mental Health Center Adult And Early Childhood Outpatient include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.